-Delta Crawls
+Delta crawls

-What are delta crawls
+About delta crawls

 public bool FullCrawl { get; set; } = false;